Pack3tL0ss/ConsolePi/README.md

 * ifaces: returns interface / IP details
 * details: full json representing all local details for the ConsolePi

-ConsolePi currently doesn't use the API for any of it's functionality.
-It may be leveraged in the future for verification (to ensure cloud sync entry is not stale), or for other purposes yet to be determined.
+The API is used by ConsolePi when mdns doesn't have the head-room for all of the data.
+When this occurs, the remote will advertise via mdns without it's adapter data, the local ConsolePi will detect the adapter data was stripped out and request it via the API.

 > The API is currently unsecured, it uses http, and Auth is not implemented yet.
 It currently only supports GET requests, and doens't return any sensitive data.
-As it's not currently used, it's OK to disable `sudo systemctl disable consolepi-api`.
-Just be aware that you may have to disable after each upgrade.

 ## Power Control